josepablocam/ams/README.md

 If you would like to modify the location where data/resources etc are saved down, you should edit `scripts/folder_setup.sh` accordingly.
 These paths are used/referenced throughout the remainder of the setup.
+Note that the data folder (`$DATA`) should point to `data/` directory in the root of the project.
+You can change this, but we do not recommend it.

 You should then install some additional supporting resources by running